What is Escrow? What is an Escrow Account?

 Thus, if on balance, the brunt of these factors weigh in favor of holding the escrow holder liable to a third party under the general principles of negligent tort law, a court may hold the escrow holder liable.

-Contact an Experienced Business and Real Estate Attorney in Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California
+Contact an Experienced Business and Real Estate Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 Given the ability of third parties to hold an escrow holder liable, it would serve an escrow holder or third party well to contact an experienced business and real estate attorney to talk through the specifics of their dispute and their likelihood of recovery or liability.